ChrisEssery/group-project/Portfolio/UX_Design.md

   5. Design addresses the whole user experience.
   6. Design team includes multidisciplinary skills and perspectives.

 Using this UCD was really beneficial since it helped focus our attention on the users and their needs, wants and requirements.
+As a result, we had a better idea of design requirements for older people.
+We will now take a closer look at these design requirements.

 ### Game design for older people

 For a better insight into the usability requirements for our target users, we now look at design requirements.
 As mentioned in the subsection on [digital literacy](https://github.com/ChrisEssery/group-project/blob/dev/Portfolio/Background.md#digital-literacy) in the Background section, a digital game for the elderly should be designed with the needs of the target user in mind.
 In particular, it is important to design the game according to the technical competence of the user and familiarity with digital interfaces and online platforms.
-There are, of course, mental and physical impairments associated with old age such as loss of hearing, vision, motor movement and cognitive abilities both in terms of memory and executive function.
-Older adults tend to have slower response times to game stimuli.
+In addition to this, there are also mental and physical impairments associated with old age such as loss of hearing, vision, motor movement, and reduced cognitive abilities both in terms of memory and executive function.
+As a result, older adults tend to have slower response times to game stimuli.

-In light of these user requirements, we can tailor our approach.
-For this, it is useful to turn to research on the design of digital games.
+In light of these user requirements, we decided to tailor our approach.
+For this, it was useful to turn to research on the design of digital games.
 Take, for instance, research conducted by Ijsselsteijn et al () in which the design of digital games for the elderly is considered from the perspective of health and psychology.
-In this work, the authors stress the importance of going beyond typical usability requirements to account for the wide range of abilities and impairments in the 70+ age group.
+In this work, the authors stress the importance of going beyond typical usability requirements to account for the wide range of abilities and impairments in the 70 and above age group.
 Some of the suggestions include:

  - Using a game for social and educational purposes
  - For relaxation and entertainment
  - Motivation for sharpening the mind
  - Encouraging physical activity

 The first three of these suggestions are applicable to our application.
 It is these types of game design that we wanted our product to be based upon.
-From our perspective, we decided it was important to address the issues of loneliness and isolation in a fun, playful way.
-We wanted our platform to be viewed as a form of entertainment that could be used social and cognitive purposes.
-We also decided to create our platform as a game with rules and structure because we felt that this type of game would encourage competition and entertainment and lend itself to sharpening the mind in a social interaction - all delivered through a simple, visually appealing front-end.
+From our perspective, we agreed that it was important to address the issues of loneliness and isolation in a fun, playful way.
+We wanted our platform to be viewed as a form of entertainment that could be used for social and cognitive purposes.
+We also decided to create our platform as a game with rules and structure because we felt that a game of this type would encourage competition and entertainment and lend itself to sharpening the mind in a social interaction - all delivered through a simple, visually appealing front-end.

 ## Understanding user group